 However, this concept tends to be interpreted extremely narrowly, meaning that the non-EU national’s contribution to the canton must be significant (see art.
 32 §1 c OASA).
 This option lies in an agreement between the non-EU national and the competent authorities of the concerned canton based on the foreigner projected spending and an annual tax package, considered as an investment in local economy.
 As a corollary to this exception, the non-EU applicant is not authorized to work in Switzerland.

-Finally, it is important to keep in mind that Switzerland does not offer the possibility for non-EU citizens to settle in Switzerland through investment.
+Finally, it is important to keep in mind that Switzerland does not offer a right for non-EU citizens to settle in Switzerland through investment.
 Most particularly and contrary to the practice in other European countries, no importance is given to the simple fact of investing money or holding shares in a Swiss company when it comes to applying for a Swiss permit.
 It will be up to the discretionary power of the canton to evaluate the amount invested and the importance of the investor in contributing to the local economy.